Green-Software-Foundation/if/docs/implementations/watt-time.md

 ## Implementation

 Limitations:
-* Set of observations are to be within 32 days of each other.
+* Set of inputs are to be within 32 days of each other.
-* Emissions are aggregated for every 5 minutes regardless of the granularity of the observations.
+* Emissions are aggregated for every 5 minutes regardless of the granularity of the inputs.

 ### Authentication